DaneVinson/scarredworld/markdown/merchants.md

 # Merchant-Traders [CN]
 [Scarred World](./scarred-world.md) > [Nexus](./city.md) > Merchant-Traders

-*Merchant-Traders* - They're merchants, traders and tradesmen.

-Post cataclysm, shortly after the people's emergence from the catacombs of c its merchants, vagabonds and low people began organizing.
-The result has become mt.

-mt agents made first contact with c trading partners tp1 and tp2.
+Shortly after emergence from the catacombs of [Nexus](./city.md) traders, vagabonds and people of low morals began organizing.
+Through force of will that organization became the Merchant-Traders.
+The Merchant-Traders made first contact with [Spire](./trade-partner-1.md) and [Karrgerra](./trade-partner-2.md) and started robust trade activity to both.
+Today the Merchant-Traders has interests in almost all Nexus commerce.

-Today all trade with tp1,2 goes through nt.